Bonkeyzz/SSH_Ramdisk_Creator/README.md

 # With iOS version 15.7
 ./sshrd.py -c 0x8000 -m n66ap -pt iPhone8,2 -i 15.7
 ```
+Ramdisks will be located in `final_ramdisk` once the program finishes.

 # Donate
 Want to support my work?
 Buy me a coffee. :^)